 Which 3D Shape has No Flat Face, Edge, or Vertex but Only One Curved Surface?

 A sphere is a 3D shape that has no flat face, edges, or vertices.
 It has only one curved surface.
-The surface area of a sphere is equal to 4πr2.
+The surface area of a sphere is calculated with the help of the formula, Surface area of sphere = 4πr2.
 A torus is another shape that does not have a flat face, edge, or vertex.
 It is in the shape of a ring.
 It is formed by revolving a smaller circle around a larger circle in a three-dimensional space.

 What are the Common Properties of 3D Geometric Shapes?